Pylons/pyramid/docs/designdefense.rst

 applications (CMS-style applications, which the authors are often commissioned to write) that usually use :term:`traversal` against a persistent model graph.
-The model graph contains security declarations (as :term:`ACL` objects).
+The model graph contains security declarations as :term:`ACL` objects.

 Having context-sensitive declarative security for individual objects in the model graph is simply required for this class of application.
 Other frameworks save for Zope just do not have this feature.
-This is the one of the primary reasons that BFG was actually written.
+This is the one of the primary reasons that :mod:`repoze.bfg` was actually written.

 If you don't like this, it doesn't mean you can't use :mod:`repoze.bfg`.
 Just ignore this feature and avoid configuring an